 The so-called Kingsburry House was originally built in 1878 for Henry Mayo Newhall’s cousin J.O.
 Newhall and was located at 8th and San Fernando Road.
 It was occupied by Lyman Stewart in 1883, who later formed the Union Oil Co.

 August Ferrier bought the house in 1911, moved the structure to 24318 Walnut Street, and leased it to the Young family.
 Julia H. Young owned and managed the drug store, and was voted Queen of the first Newhall Rodeo.
 Ted Kornelissen, a native-born Dutchman who became the local mailman, bought the property from Ferrier.
 He then sold it to Ruth and Charles Kingsburry in 1943.
 Charles was a veteran of the Spanish-American War.
 He helped build the powerhouse in San Francisquito Canyon and operated a meat market in Newhall.
 “Uncle Charlie,” as he was usually called, aided widows and was a coach in the Masonic Order.

 The Kingsburry House is architecturally significant as an outstanding example of colonial-revival style that has not been modified, with the exception of two additions at the rear: one to enclose the kitchen and indoor bathroom, and a second for a service area and additional bedroom.
 The house originally consisted of a living room, dining area and two bedrooms.
 Cooking was probably done outside on a back porch.
 It has a pyramid-shaped roof and shed porch.
-Restoration and furnishings of the house was completed by the Questers in 1996, and the house is now open on the first Sunday of each month (except holidays) from 1:00 to 4:00 p.m.
+Restoration and furnishing of the house were completed by the Questers in 1996.